hokim-m/click-up-x-obsidian/README.md

 Features
 - Syncronize workspace lists & tasks as notes.
 - View tasks in notes.
-- Create task from Obsidian
+- Create task from notes

 ## How to use